Reduce your risk of flooding

-With a reduction in grassed areas, rainwater has nowhere to go which increases the amount of surface run-off and the speed at which it goes into to the sewer which can then cause flooding.
+With the reduction in grassed areas over the past few decades, rainwater has nowhere to go which increases the amount of surface run-off and the speed at which it goes into to the sewer which can then cause flooding.
 We all like to make a difference, and one of the easiest ways is to think about how you manage your surface water.

 Our ‘Slow the Flow’ garden shows you how you can use sustainable drainage at home

 In July 2020, we sponsored a very special show garden at RHS Tatton Flower Show created by garden designer John Everiss.
 Our Slow the Flow garden was designed to demonstrate ways to capture rainwater and slowly release it into the sewer system to reduce potential flooding problems.

 Living roof with solar panel -a low maintenance grass roof which acts as a sponge during heavy rain allowing water to drain away slowly.

 Stone catchment gully – built using boulders and pebbles, the gully travels across the garden catching water run off during heavy rain and channels into a water storage tank

 Downfall pipe/chain - runs into the catchment gullies to collect the surface water

 Concrete beam walkway – a non-slip surface which allows water to drain through the surface and soak into the ground